 Approved by the Energy, Environment and Water Policy Committee on January 20, 2022

-Approved by the Public Policy Committee on April 28, 2019
+Approved by the Public Policy and Practice Committee on May 18, 2022

-Adopted by the Board of Direction on July 13, 2019
+Adopted by the Board of Direction on July 22, 2022

-- Establishing clear and reasonable targets and time frames for the reduction of GHG emissions;
+- Establishing clear and reasonable targets and time frames for the reduction of GHG emissions.

-- Establishing sustainable, long-term infrastructure development and maintenance plans at federal, state and local levels that promote the reduction of GHG emissions and timely adaptation to the effects of climate change, while maintaining or enhancing natural, economic, and social resources;
+- Establishing sustainable, long-term infrastructure development and maintenance plans at federal, state, and local levels that promote the reduction of GHG emissions and timely adaptation to the effects of climate change, while maintaining or enhancing natural, economic, and social resources.

 - Improving energy efficiency and reducing GHG emissions produced by infrastructure systems over their entire life cycles by making cost-effective use of existing and emerging technologies.
-The technology improvements should cover all sectors and include both stationary and mobile systems and emission sources;
+The technology improvements should cover all sectors and include both stationary and mobile systems and emission sources.

-- Researching and implementing new technologies, manufacturing processes, and materials to conserve resources to further improve energy efficiency and reduce GHG emissions;
+- Researching and implementing new technologies, manufacturing processes, and materials to conserve resources to further improve energy efficiency and reduce GHG emissions.

-- Encouraging and facilitating the use of lower GHG emitting energy-generating sources while accounting for the hazards, exposures, risks, and consequences of any energy source;
+- Encouraging and facilitating the use of lower GHG emitting energy-generating sources while accounting for the hazards, exposures, risks, and consequences of any energy source.

-- Supporting incentives for the short-term development and implementation of high-efficiency and low- or zero-GHG emitting technologies and cost-effective carbon capture and storage of emissions from large stationary sources that cannot easily be replaced or relocated;
+- Supporting incentives for the short-term development and implementation of high-efficiency and low- or zero-GHG emitting technologies and cost-effective carbon capture and storage of emissions from large stationary sources that cannot easily be replaced or relocated.

-- Establishing market-based incentives and values for GHG emission reductions to stimulate investment in GHG reduction technologies
+- Establishing market-based incentives and values for GHG emission reductions to stimulate investment in GHG reduction technologies.

 - Supporting Corporate Average Fuel Economy (CAFE) regulations that reduce GHG emissions from mobile sources.